 Beet juice is a popular health drink.

 Beeturia is a harmless condition of passing red or pink color urine after eating beets and its top greens.
-The condition can be found in around 10-15% of the populations who are genetically unable to break down betacyanin pigment.
+The condition is seen in around 10-15% of the populations who genetically unable to break down betacyanin pigment.

 Beet greens contain oxalic acid, a naturally-occurring substance found in some vegetables, which may crystallize as oxalate stones in the urinary tract in some people.
-It is therefore; in individuals with known oxalate urinary tract stones are advised to avoid eating excess greens.
+Therefore individuals with known history of oxalate urinary tract stones are advised to avoid eating an excess of this greens.
 (Medical Disclaimer).

 <<-Back to Vegetable Nutrition from Beets.
 Please visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.